Sacred as Structure (SAS)

 Authorship Note: Co-authored with AI as a disciplined thinking instrument—not a replacement for judgment.
 Prioritizes epistemic integrity and truth-seeking as a moral responsibility.

-Draft: April 2026
+Finalized: April 2026

 Abstract